 All The Posts

-I just finished listening to the book Never Split the Difference: Negotiating As If Your Life Depended On It by Chris Voss, and I can’t shut up about it.
-An ex-FBI international kidnapping negotiator opens each chapter with a crazy-but-true hostage negotiation story.
-Then he takes whatever tactic was used and applies it to regular […]
+The Magic Email from the book Never Split the Difference: Negotiating As If Your Life Depended On It by Chris Voss, really works.
+About the book itself: An ex-FBI international kidnapping negotiator opens each chapter with a crazy-but-true hostage negotiation story.
+Then he takes whatever tactic was used and applies it to regular life.
+You […]